-it is Sec Ero e project is highly complex and information is included in the Stormwater Report that explains why not possible to submit the Construction Period Pollution Prevention and Erosion and dimentation Control Plan with the application.
-A Construction Period Pollution Prevention and solve and Sedimentation Control has not been included in the Stormwater Report but will be omitted before land disturbance begins. \boxtimes The e project is not covered by a NPDES Construction General Permit.
-The project is covered by a NPDES Construction General Permit and a copy of the SWPPP is in the Stormwater Report.
-The e project is covered by a NPDES Construction General Permit but no SWPPP been submitted.
+Massachusetts Department of Environmental ProtectionBureau of Resource Protection - Wetlands Program it is Sec Erc e project is highly complex and information is included in the Stormwater Report that explains why is not possible to submit the Construction Period Pollution Prevention and Erosion and dimentation Control Plan with the application.
+A Construction Period Pollution Prevention and posion and Sedimentation Control has not been included in the Stormwater Report but will be similated before land disturbance begins.
+The e project is not covered by a NPDES Construction General Permit. e project is covered by a NPDES Construction General Permit and a copy of the SWPPP is in the ormwater Report. $\boxtimes$ The e project is covered by a NPDES Construction General Permit but no SWPPP been submitted.
 SWPPP will be submitted BEFORE land disturbance begins.
-Sta nda rd 9: Operation and Maintenance Plan \boxtimes e Post Construction Operation and Maintenance Plan is included in the Stormwater Report and ludes the following information: \boxtimes Name of the stormwater management system owners; \boxtimes Party responsible for operation and maintenance; \boxtimes Schedule for implementation of routine and non-routine maintenance tasks; \boxtimes Plan showing the location of all stormwater BMPs maintenance access areas; Description and delineation of public safety features; Estimated operation and maintenance budget; and \boxtimes Operation and Maintenance Log Form. e responsible party is not the owner of the parcel where the BMP is located and the Stormwater port includes the following submissions: A copy of the legal instrument (deed, homeowner's association, utility trust or other legal entity) that establishes the terms of and legal responsibility for the operation and maintenance of the project site stormwater BMPs; A plan and easement deed that allows site access for the legal entity to operate and maintain BMP functions.
-Sta nda rd 10: Prohibition of Illicit Discharges \boxtimes The e Long-Term Pollution Prevention Plan includes measures to prevent illicit discharges; \boxtimes An Illicit Discharge Compliance Statement is attached; Illicit Discharge Compliance Statement is attached but will be submitted prior to the discharge of v stormwater to post-construction BMPs.
+Sta nda rd 9: Operation and Maintenance Plan $\boxtimes$ e Post Construction Operation and Maintenance Plan is included in the Stormwater Report and ludes the following information: $\boxtimes$ Name of the stormwater management system owners; $\boxtimes$ Party responsible for operation and maintenance; $\boxtimes$ Schedule for implementation of routine and non-routine maintenance tasks; $\boxtimes$ Plan showing the location of all stormwater BMPs maintenance access areas; Description and delineation of public safety features; Estimated operation and maintenance budget; and $\boxtimes$ Operation and Maintenance Log Form.
+The Rep e responsible party is not the owner of the parcel where the BMP is located and the Stormwater port includes the following submissions: A copy of the legal instrument (deed, homeowner's association, utility trust or other legal entity) that establishes the terms of and legal responsibility for the operation and maintenance of the project site stormwater BMPs; A plan and easement deed that allows site access for the legal entity to operate and maintain BMP functions.
+Sta nda rd 10: Prohibition of Illicit Discharges $\boxtimes$ The e Long-Term Pollution Prevention Plan includes measures to prevent illicit discharges; $\boxtimes$ An Illicit Discharge Compliance Statement is attached; Illicit Discharge Compliance Statement is attached but will be submitted prior to the discharge of stormwater to post-construction BMPs.